If you’ve been reading the other posts at CBD School, you know that CBD is the non-psychoactive cannabinoid found in both marijuana and hemp plants.

 When it comes to quality CBD oil, it’s all about the resin.

-The resin is a thick substance found in the glandular trichomes in the flower of a cannabis plant.
-There are smaller amounts of resin also found on the leaves of the cannabis plant.
-To an even smaller extent, there is some resin found on the stalk and seeds of the cannabis plant.
+The resin is a thick substance found mainly in the glandular trichomes in the flower of a cannabis plant.
+There are smaller amounts of resin also found on the leaves and stems of the cannabis plant.

-The resin of a cannabis plant, whether it’s a hemp or marijuana plant, contains the highest concentration of therapeutic compounds – the cannabinoids, terpenes, and flavonoids.
-This is why we at CBD School recommend you only use CBD oil made from high resin cannabis plants.
+The resin of a cannabis plant, whether it’s a hemp or marijuana plant, contains the highest concentration of therapeutically desirable compounds — the cannabinoids, terpenes, and flavonoids.
+This is why we at CBD School recommend you look for CBD oil made from high resin cannabis plants.